mouse3/PyExifTool2/README.md

                                                             X-axis: Unix time(ms)
                                                             Y-axis: PID
-                                                            Z-axis: Importance (Info, warning, error and fatal) Export the data using: adb logcat *:VIWEF > file.txt
+                                                            Z-axis: Importance (Info, warning, error and fatal) Export the data using: adb logcat > file.txt

 --analyze-image [nº] [nombre del mapa a guardar.html]   nº = 1, Prints any possible editions in a image
                                                         nº = 2, Creates a .html map in which saves the geo-locations of the images